 (2) Nursing Bra

-We all know that a good bra is essential to any woman.
-In the case of a breastfeeding woman, a nursing bra is even more essential.
+We all know that a good bra is essential to any woman, that is why number 2 on our list of top 10 breastfeeding essentials is the nursing bra.
 If you do not have a comfortable, flattering and easy to manoeuvre nursing bra, you might as well cash it all in.
 Without the close-to-perfect nursing bra your breastfeeding, sleeping and waking times are over.
 You need to be able to sleep in a nursing bra comfortably with the breast pad fitted properly so your milk doesn’t leak.

 Ensuring easy and fast removal for feeding